Four scientists from different fields of expertise have taken on the challenge of reviewing HydroCen’s research and results.

 – Results will be useful world wide

 – HydroCen is a massive project that aims at a better, more flexible utilization of hydropower.
 It is focused on the industry in Norway, but the results will be useful worldwide, says Niels Jepsen, sr.

 – The objective for the Scientific Committee meeting is to review future research proposals and assess their potential and the results.
 While the size of the project and the expertise of the scientist involved promise good specific results, the great challenge is to tie the different disciplines together to achieve truly transdisciplinary progress.
 We, as the Scientific committee, will do our best to assist in this process and hope for good communication between the different parts of this large project, says Jepsen.

 The four members arrived well prepared having already received an overview of all activities in HydroCen through project plans and links to publications and reports.
-This led to fruitful discussions in plenum already in the first meeting.
+This led to fruitful discussions already in the first meeting.

 – Hydro Cen provides a unique opportunity for energy and environmental research, which else would not be possible, says Thomas Staubli,

 – So many different topics – that´s a great challenge and a unique opportunity, says Marcus Aufleger,